enlightn/enlightn-docs/getting-started/web-ui.md

 ## Triggering Reports

-To trigger an Enlightn report, just add the `--report` flag on the Enlightn command.
+To trigger an Enlightn report to be created, just add the `--report` flag on the Enlightn command.
 Make sure you've added the project API token and username (registered email) to your `config/enlightn.php` file.

 So, to trigger a report from your CI environment, just add the `--report` flag: